leo-mazz/text-classifier/README.md

 ## Settings
 There are three modes, mutually exclusive:
-1. a fast, simple mode based on a tf-idf vectorizer and with a trivial tokenizer.
+1. a fast, simple mode based on a tf-idf vectorizer and with a trivial tokenizer (default).
-2. a slower one using spacy's tokenizer
+2. a slower one using spacy's tokenizer (activate with `spacy_tokens=True`).
-3. a slower one using Glove embeddings
+3. a slower one using Glove embeddings (activate with `glove=True`).